5T33Z0/OC-Little-Translated/11_Graphics/iGPU/Framebuffer_Patching/README.md

 Your Laptop boots into macOS and the internal screen works, but:

 1. if you connect a secondary monitor to your Laptop it won't turn on at all or
-2. the handshake beteen the system and both displays takes a long time and both screens turn off and on several times during the handshake until a stable connection is established.
+2. the handshake between the system and both displays takes a long time and both screens turn off and on several times during the handshake until a stable connection is established.

 > **Note**: if you don't get a picture at all you could try a [fake ig-platform-id](https://github.com/5T33Z0/OC-Little-Translated/blob/main/11_Graphics/iGPU/Framebuffer_Patching/Fake_IG-Platform-ID.md) to force the system into [VESA mode](https://wiki.osdev.org/VESA_Video_Modes) or follow CaseyJ's General Framebuffer Patching guide instead.

 ## Possible causes
 - Using an incorrect or sub-optimal `AAPL,ig-platform-id` for your device/purpose
-- Misconfigured frambuffer patch with incorrect flags for the used connector
+- Misconfigured framebuffer patch with incorrect flags for the used connector

 ## Required Tools and Resources
 - A FAT32 formatted USB Flash drive